-He abides contemplating the nature of arising in the body, or he abides contemplating the nature of passing away in the body, or he abides contemplating the nature of both arising and passing away in the body.
+Or, he abides contemplating the nature of arising in the body, or he abides contemplating the nature of passing away in the body, or he abides contemplating the nature of both arising and passing away in the body.

-Mindfulness that "there is a body" is established in him to the extent necessary for bare knowledge and continuous mindfulness.
-And he abides independent, not clinging to anything in the world. $\frac{3}{2}$
+Or, mindfulness that "there is a body" is established in him to the extent necessary for bare knowledge and continuous mindfulness.

+And he abides independent, not clinging to anything in the world.3